 Do I need travel insurance for Fiji?

-There is no reciprocal healthcare agreement between Australia and Fiji, which means you will need to pay for all medical treatment out of pocket.
-Hospitals in Fiji are basic and serious conditions require evacuation to Australia - which can cost A$50,000 or more.
-Travel insurance is essential for covering medical costs, evacuation, trip cancellation, and lost luggage.
+There is no reciprocal healthcare agreement between Australia and Fiji, so you will need to cover all medical costs yourself.
+Hospitals in Fiji are basic, and serious conditions require evacuation to Australia at a cost that can exceed A$50,000.
+Travel insurance is essential for covering medical expenses, evacuation, trip cancellation, and lost luggage.

-How much does travel insurance for Fiji cost from AU?
+How much does travel insurance for Fiji cost from Australia?

-For a one-week trip, basic cover starts from approximately $30-50 NZD per person, while comprehensive cover ranges from $60-100 NZD.
-Fiji is relatively affordable to insure due to the short travel distance from Australia.
-Family policies and couple discounts offer additional savings.
+For a one-week trip, basic cover starts from approximately A$30-50 per person, while comprehensive cover ranges from A$60-100.
+Fiji is one of the most affordable destinations to insure from Australia due to the short flight time.
+Family and couple policies offer further savings per person.

 Does travel insurance cover cyclone disruptions in Fiji?

-If a tropical cyclone occurs after you purchased your travel insurance, you are generally covered for trip disruption, additional accommodation costs, rebooking fees, and trip cancellation.
-However, if a cyclone warning was already in place when you bought the policy, related claims may be excluded.
-Buy travel insurance as early as possible, especially for trips during cyclone season (November - April).
+If a tropical cyclone occurs after you purchased your policy, you are generally covered for trip disruption, additional accommodation, rebooking fees, and trip cancellation.
+If a cyclone warning was already in place when you bought the policy, related claims are typically excluded.
+Buy insurance as early as possible, especially for trips during cyclone season from November to April.

 Am I covered for snorkelling and diving in Fiji?

-Standard travel insurance typically covers snorkelling and supervised scuba diving to 30 metres depth.
-Deeper dives, technical diving, or unaccompanied diving may require an adventure activities add-on.
-If you plan to dive at multiple sites or take a liveaboard trip, check your policy wording carefully.
+Standard comprehensive policies typically cover snorkelling and supervised scuba diving to around 30 metres.
+Deeper dives, technical diving, or unsupervised diving may need an adventure activities add-on.
+If you plan to dive at multiple sites, check your specific policy wording.

 What happens if I get dengue fever in Fiji?

 Travel insurance covers medical treatment for dengue fever contracted during your trip.
-Treatment for severe dengue may require hospitalisation and potentially evacuation to Australia if complications arise.
+Severe dengue can require hospitalisation and potentially evacuation to Australia if complications develop.
 Ensure your policy does not exclude tropical or endemic diseases.
-Prevention through mosquito repellent and protective clothing is always the best approach.
+Prevention through insect repellent and protective clothing is the best first line of defence.

 Can I get medical evacuation from Fiji's outer islands?

 Medical evacuation from outer islands is logistically challenging and depends on weather, available aircraft, and time of day.
-Your travel insurer's 24/7 emergency assistance team will coordinate evacuation, which may involve a boat transfer to the main island followed by an air ambulance to Australia.
-This is why high medical evacuation limits are so important for Fiji travel.
+Your insurer's emergency assistance team will coordinate evacuation, which may involve a boat transfer to the main island followed by an air ambulance to Australia.
+This is why strong medical evacuation limits are so important for any Fiji trip.

-Is it safe to drink the water in Fiji?
+Is the tap water safe to drink in Fiji?

-Tap water in major hotels and resorts is generally treated and safe, but bottled water is a safer option throughout Fiji.
+Tap water at major hotels and resorts is generally treated, but bottled water is the safer choice throughout Fiji.
 On outer islands, always drink bottled or boiled water.
-Waterborne illnesses such as typhoid and gastroenteritis are risks when consuming untreated water or ice.
-Travel insurance covers medical treatment for waterborne illnesses.
+Waterborne illnesses including typhoid and gastroenteritis are risks with untreated water.
+Travel insurance covers treatment for waterborne illness.

 Ready to Compare Travel Insurance for Fiji?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Fiji holiday - it's 100% free.
+Compare travel insurance from Australia's top providers in under 2 minutes.
+Find the right cover for your Fiji holiday - it is 100% free to compare.

 Compare Estimates